MinorJerry/OpenWebVoyager/README.md

 cd server/
 python hf_online_server.py --model_name_or_path your_hf_checkpoint --port 8080
 ```

-To increase efficiency, host multiple agents on different GPUs using separate ports.
-On your computer, you can run 2-3 test programs (2-3 browsers are ok).

 Use the `WebVoyager/run_localhost.sh` script to collect test trajectories.
 Please specify your host ip.
 ```